plone/plone.restapi/docs/source/endpoints/relations.md

 GET /plone/<item-with-uuid1>/@relations?backrelations=1&relation=comprisesComponentPart
 ```

+(restapi-relations-creating-relations-label)=

 ### Creating relations

 You can create all kinds of relations between objects and query for them later.

-Adding a relation requires a source uuid, a target uuid and the name of the relation.
+Adding a relation requires a source UUID, a target UUID, and the name of the relation.

-If the relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of that field is created/updated accordingly.
+If the relation is based on a `RelationChoice` or `RelationList` field on the source object, the value of that field is created or updated accordingly.

 Add relations: